Meet our Team

 Jennifer joined the Veterinary Technology Program in 2014 as an instructional technologist.
 She is a member of the Association of Veterinary Technician Educators (AVTE) and the American Association of Laboratory Animal Sciences (AALAS).

-Courtney Waxman, BAS, CVT, RVT, VTS (ECC)
+Courtney Waxman, MS, CVT, RVT, VTS (ECC)

 Distance Learning Instructional Technologist